walterfreeman/phys307/projects/project0.md

 4. Think of a way to test (roughly) how many arithmetic operations your computer (either the course computer, or your own) can perform per second.
 Note that printing things to the screen is a far bigger task for the computer than adding or multiplying, so don't slow the computer down by requesting lots of output.
 There are hard ways to do this -- and one very simple one.
 Choose the simple one!
+(Hint: Ask it to do a lot of things and see how long it takes.)
 Discuss how your code measures this and how accurate you think your measurement is.
 Can you think of any factors that might cause you to get a lower result than you might otherwise?
 You should keep this value in your head throughout the semester as an order-of-magnitude estimate for how long calculations will take.

-5. Join the [suphysics.slack.com](Slack team for Syracuse Physics).
-Say hi -- introduce yourself, be silly, and ask questions!
-This is one of the best places for you to get help with your code, from your classmates or from me.
+5. Create a directory called `project0` in your home directory using `mkdir`, then move all the files you have created for this project into the new directory.